 My life in Belarus was filled with a lot of ups and downs, and some days I wondered why the heck I was there, but my students made the experience absolutely worth it.
 Their dedication to the English language, and curiosity about the world, was a beautiful thing to contribute to.

 Whenever I felt like I wasn’t helping anyone, I’d notice a student self-correct their English grammar or share something new they learned about the English-speaking world.
 The entire experience was rewarding.

 What brought you to Hawaii for your birthday?

-I was visiting a friend who I had met four years earlier on a funded 2-week Europe adventure tour.
+I was visiting a friend who I had met four years earlier on a funded two-week Europe adventure tour.
 We instantly clicked on that adventure and had stayed in touch.
-A lot of my travels are visiting friends from around the world because it’s another cheap way to travel and a fun way to experience a destination through a local’s eyes.
+(A lot of my travels are visiting friends from around the world, because it’s another cheap way to travel and a fun way to experience a destination through a local’s eyes.)

-It had been several years since we had seen each other, and I was craving some sun and sand, so I instantly booked the cheap flight when I found it and told her I was coming!
-Thankfully she wasn’t on her own adventure when my trip was booked and we could scuba dive and adventure together.
-The dive in Hawaii on my birthday was my first dive outside of my certification!
+It had been several years since we had seen each other, and I was craving some sun and sand, so I instantly booked the cheap flight and told her I was coming!
+Thankfully she wasn’t on her own adventure, and we could scuba dive and adventure together.
+The dive was my first outside of my certification!

 What is the most surprising thing you learned while on the road?

 My father had scuba dived in Hawaii a decade earlier and repeatedly told me how remarkable and vibrant the marine life was.
 I had a much different experience at the same dive spots a decade later.

 For most of my life, I heard about climate change and bleached coral.
 It always seemed so distant, not an issue to worry about today.
 Diving in Hawaii made me realize that climate change is happening now, and I was part of the issue!